Post: A Republican Exodus?

 Our Own Nation!

-As they travel farther into the wilderness, however, the people go astray and worship foreign gods.
+As they travel farther into the wilderness, however, the Israelites go astray , engage in debauchery, and worship foreign gods.
 A nation-builder must understand that the Israelites have left behind the controlling structure of the Egyptian yoke.
-Moses has, to an extent, uprooted them.
-The independence they once craved may cause their downfall.
+Moses has, to an extent, uprooted them from all that and left them to their own devices.
+They start mourning the day they left Egypt.
+The independence and nationhood they once craved may now cause their downfall.

-Surely someone in America can find inspiration from this ancient biblical story and use it to deliver the American people from their dismal acceptance of disunity, browbeating, and fear.
-With a new vision and a new nation, they can enter a new era of unity, the assurance of shared values, and common sense of purpose.
+Surely someone in America can find inspiration from this ancient biblical story and use it to deliver America from it acceptance of terminal disunity, browbeating, and fear.
+With a new vision and new nations, they can enter a new era of unity, the assurance of shared values, and common sense of purpose.

 How Long Must We Tolerate This?

 Americans live everyday with a near-fatal political division.
 It causes heaps of antipathy, paranoia, and resentment, enough to contaminate every man, woman, and child in the nation—as dangerous as the Covid-19, but more gradual and insidious than any virus or incubus.
-As Americans, we carry on bravely, dealing with the political tirades, waves of accusations from both sides.
-We hope in our hearts that some superior being will rescue us or blast us into oblivion.
+As Americans, we carry on bravely, dealing with the political tirades, waves of accusations, and hope in our hearts that some superior being will rescue us or blast us into oblivion.
 Real life shouldn't work like that.
 We should fix the problems ourselves.

 First, we know we have a problem—the political divisions.
 Our knee-jerk response—"Can't we all just get along?"
 Lingering collective identity as Americans makes us ask, "Can't we put the unity of the nation above divisive politics?"
 The lingering American can-do spirit says, "Let's put aside our differences, put our collective shoulder to the wheel, and move the nation forward!" but the rhetoric cannot get into specific how-to's, because there aren't any.

 I can say unequivocally that real-life does not work like that.
 It has not, and it will not.
 All we do is hide our dislike and mistrust, then wait until someone touches the spring on the jack-in-the-box and knocks our teeth out.
-For Democrats, Donald Trump hides in the box; for Republicans, the nation's new President Joe Biden.
-Although they serve as leaders of our country, they also serve as targets of our abuse, in nearly equal measure.
-I want to radio a warning to mission-control: "America, we have a problem!"
+For Democrats, it is former President Donald Trump hiding in the box; for Republicans, it is the current President Joe Biden.
+Although they serve as leaders of our country, they more often serve as targets of our abuse.
+We need to send a radio-warning to mission-control: "America, we have a problem!"

 The division has already happened.
 The public needs to wake up and take notice.
 Our leaders need to start talking constructive changes to head off the inevitable destructive changes that will occur if we do nothing.